pleabargain/EnglishHelpsYourCareer/English in use dialogues.md

 ---
 #mermaid
--Q: Are we much further along today than we were six months ago?
+- Q: Are we much further along today than we were six months ago?
--A: Yes, we are much further along today than we were six months ago.
+- A: Yes, we are much further along today than we were six months ago.

 ---
 #mermaid
--Q: When can I expect the project to be completed?
+- Q: When can I expect the project to be completed?
--A: Yes, we  are much further along today than we were six months ago.
+- A: Yes, we  are much further along today than we were six months ago.

+#mermaid
+- Q : Should we be testing function X at this time? (context: qa lead to PM)
+- A: Yes, we should.

+---

+#mermaid
+- Q : Could you be so kind as to share the documentation with me?
+- A: [Sure!Yes!]
+I can do that.

+---

 ---
 #mermaid